 Joe co-founded the market research agency DeltaPoll; you might have seen him on the telly on election night talking about exit polls and forecasting results.
 His data sets are hugely different to the ones that we work with at Noisy Little Monkey, but his points and principles about research are just as relevant.

 They hit a nerve for two reasons:

-- On a personal level we are consumers of research.
-Social media and the tabloid press are fueled by surveys and research and our view of the world is shaped by these headlines.
+On a personal level we are consumers of research.
+Social media marketing and the tabloid press are fuelled by surveys and research and our view of the world is shaped by these headlines.
 We owe it to ourselves to make sure we are informed by good research.